maxhves/maxhves/README.md

 ### Hi there, I'm Max 👋

-I'm a **Senior Android Developer** originally from the UK, currently living and working in Oslo, Norway.
-I'm passionate about Android and have been using Android since Jelly Bean.
+I'm a **Senior Android Developer** originally from the **UK**, currently living and working in **Oslo, Norway**.
+I'm passionate about Kotlin and Android, using Android since Jelly Bean.
 I am a talented, experienced problem solver and developer, with a user-experienced-based focus, enjoying creating the best UX experience I can.

 I have a strong Computer Science background that affords me the ability to work with a plethora of languages and allows me to adapt to unfamiliar and new environments.
-I love open source projects and enjoy contributing to mine and others' projects.
+I have a very strong bias towards Kotlin and Java and I love contributing to mine and others' open source projects.

 #### Now